GlossaryTerms to Know

 The projected annual average cost of a reverse mortgage including all itemized costs.

-As an Approved Counseling Agency, our HECM counselors will discuss keys of a reverse mortgage with you and upon completion of the session will present you a Certificate of HECM Counseling.
+As a HUD Approved Counseling Agency, our Reverse Mortgage counselors will discuss the facts of a Reverse Mortgage with you and upon completion of the session will present you with a Certificate of Counseling.

 Reverse Mortgages are increasing in popularity with seniors who have equity in their homes and want to supplement their income.